accelleran/ran-operation-guide/docs/index.md

 Furthermore, from the **Kubernetes Overview** tab, the status of the RIC/CU/CellWrapper pods and services can be monitored.

-The DRAX dashboard also uses grafana to view measurements and Counters.
+The DRAX dashboard also uses grafana to view measurements and counters.

 - This can be accessed via ```https://"RIC_CU_VM_IP":30300```
 - A number of reports will be readily available on this release for example: